phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 ## Acknowledgement
 This project was largely motivated by the work of Michelle Lochner et al. (ApJ Supplement Series, 225:31, 2016), which can be accessed via this [link](https://iopscience.iop.org/article/10.3847/0067-0049/225/2/31).

+## Repository structure
+- The main notebook is ```Team transformer.ipynb```, which contains the main analysis and results of the project.
+It was run on Google Colab, thus at the top, you can see it is mounted to Google Drive.
+When you run this notebook locally, two changes need to be made as instructed in the notebook.
+- Folder ```data/``` contains all the data used for the training.
+- Folder ```supplement/``` contains all the draft notebooks that trained the two feature extraction models seperately for each classifier.